JohnMFB/CPE-487/LCDMemoryGame/README.md

 * Inputs and Outputs in the VGA Memory Game were changes as we directly influenced arrow direction in an if statement then color chosen to be inputted into arrow from the FSM, where arrow outputs its color on and off to the vga_sync sucessfully creating arrow directions which was a large accomplishment of its own, of then its up to the violation of the FSM to be able to successfully activate the arrows in exactly the right order, of which the stability of the program without delays or debouncing functioning, and buttoon presses not being 100% consistent made troubleshooting the FSM impossible.
 Buttons as inputs are also added within the vga_top.xdc constraint file.

-* Working with these projects, I have refined a lot of my knowlege on how ball_draw works with ball_on being NOT red blue or green to flip between drawing for the project.
+* Working with these projects, we have refined a lot of our knowlege on how ball_draw works with ball_on being NOT red blue or green to flip between drawing for the project.
 We have demonstrated excessive boolean logic and other syncronization fixes/delays to troubleshoot issues that we have not been able to see much of in the labs as we generally worked with architectures that themselves worked without implementing the entire FSM to code that did not support it.
 A lot of our emails and explanations back and forth demonstrate our thought process and successes in troubleshooting previous issues up to this point

 * There are recordings of the Arrow direction in action, it is also what you (Professor Yett) have seen in action yourself though we have not been able to make the code more consistent and responsible than that point and is also not the primary lab in question.